 To finish it off, we attached a few trim pieces to the tops and sides to cover any gaps from texture and uneven walls.
 This helps create a great finished look.

-The hardware we added to the door fronts matches the cabinet hardware in our kitchen and we love it!
+The hardware we added to the door fronts matched the cabinet hardware in our kitchen and we love it!

 I even have a spot for a bunch of photo albums on the bottom shelf under the printer (in the black basket).